ianmackenzie/elm-geometry-svg/README.md

 The `scaleAbout`, `rotateAround`, `translateBy`, `mirrorAcross`, `relativeTo` and `placeIn` functions behave just like their standard OpenSolid counterparts.
-You can use them to do things that would be difficult to do using just SVG, such as mirror a fragment of SVG across an arbitrary axis.
+You can use them to do things that would be difficult to do using just SVG, such as mirror a fragment of SVG across an arbitrary axis:

 ![scaleAbout](https://opensolid.github.io/images/svg/1.0/scaleAbout.svg)
 ![rotateAround](https://opensolid.github.io/images/svg/1.0/rotateAround.svg)